banyapon/thailand-horror-jam-into-the-woods/README.md

 ## Development Notes

 This project was built rapidly within the 7-day jam timeframe.
-All source code was written **natively from scratch**, without pre-built frameworks or structured architecture — expect some chaotic parts in the codebase 😅.
+All source code was written **natively from scratch**, without pre-built frameworks or structured architecture — expect some chaotic parts in the codebase.
 Graphics were manually designed with **Photoshop**, and some art assets were assisted using **Generative AI redrawing** for refinement and concept referencing.

 ---